-Misdemeanor charges filed against brother of slain man
+Stephon Clark’s brother charged with misdemeanor assault

 SACRAMENTO, Calif.
-(AP) — Prosecutors filed misdemeanor charges of assault and vandalism against the brother of an unarmed black man who was killed by Sacramento officers last month.
+(AP) — California prosecutors on Monday charged the brother of an unarmed black man who was recently shot to death by Sacramento police with misdemeanor assault and vandalism.

-Sacramento County prosecutors filed the counts Monday against Stevante Clark that could bring less than a year in jail if he is convicted.
+The charges, which also include making criminal threats and abusing a 911 line, stem from Stevante Clark’s dispute with his landlords.
+The Sacramento County district attorney’s office filed them as misdemeanors, which can bring less than a year in jail, instead of the more serious felonies sought by police.

-Prosecutors are inviting him to participate in a mental health court as a way to have the charges dismissed.
+Spokeswoman Ruanne Dozier said prosecutors invited Clark to apply for acceptance to a mental health court, where charges would be dismissed if he completed the program.

 Most Read Nation & World Stories